Graybar Electric Company, Inc., strives to conduct its business in strict conformity with all applicable laws and the highest ethical standards.

 2.2.
 This policy and review process also applies to possible conflicts resulting from the activities of members of an employee's family or household and the employee's close relatives.

 2.3.
-It is impossible to describe precisely all situations which may give rise to a conflict with the best interests of the Company, but some of the more obvious circumstances in which conflicts may are:
+It is impossible to describe precisely all situations which may give rise to a conflict with the best interests of the Company, but some of the more obvious circumstances in which conflicts may occur are:

+a.
 Owning any significant direct or indirect interest in any supplier, customer, or other organization doing or seeking to do business with the Company, or any competitor of the Company.
 As a guideline, ownership of one percent or less of the securities of any such organization listed on a recognized United States stock exchange or otherwise publicly traded is regarded as an insignificant interest.

+b.
 Acting as an officer, director, employee, consultant, or representative, or in any other comparable capacity, for any supplier, customer, or other organization doing or seeking to do business with the Company, or for any competitor of the Company, without specific Company approval.

+c.
 Accepting from or offering to a supplier, customer, or any other organization doing or seeking to do business with the Company, any compensation, fees, commissions, or other payments, loans, services, or other items of value, including gifts, travel, or entertainment, except those of only nominal value that are commonly accepted as normal business courtesies or which are made available under Company-approved supplier promotional programs.

+d.
 Acquiring, directly or indirectly, or turning to the employee's personal advantage, or to the advantage of any other person or organization, any business or financial opportunity learned about or encountered in the course of or as a result of activities as an employee, or any which ought to be available to the Company for some other reason.

+e.
 Engaging as an individual in any significant sale, lease, or purchase transaction with the Company, either directly or indirectly.

 2.4.
 When there is any question of possible conflict, all the pertinent facts must be disclosed promptly to the employee's immediate management supervisor in writing, who should follow the procedure outlined previously in this instruction.
 If it should then appear to the management supervisor that a conflict does in fact exist, every effort will be made to resolve it in a manner that is fair and reasonable for the employee and the Company.
 The final determination of the application of the Company's policy will be made by senior management or, if appropriate, by the Board of Directors.